-Because Dutch oven is made of iron, extra care must be given from time to time (and also before first use).
+Because the Dutch oven is made of iron, you have to take good care from time to time (and also before first use).
 This is called seasoning.

-Seasoning creates patina, preventing food from sticking to a normally porous surface.
-Most importantly it prevents the oven from rusting.
-And finally, it gives food an extra flavor that can’t be achieved in any other type of pots.
-A well seasoned Dutch oven should look black, it happens because oil when heated forms dark coating.
+Finally, the dutch oven gives food an extra flavour that you cannot get from any other type of pots.
+A well seasoned Dutch oven should look black.
+It happens because oil, when heated, forms a dark coating.